Tate St Ives - Modern Art, Beautiful Views & Family Friendly Fun

 - Toddler Tate.
 These brilliantly creative sessions for young children are lovely to attend.

 - Family Friendly Art Days.
-We have taken our 7 year old and her friends to lots of these during the school holidays.
+We have taken our 6 and 10 year olds and their friends to lots of these during the school holidays.
 Our favourites are the ones on the beach where they get to create works of art in the sand or in the water.

 - The concerts with local school children.
 The Children In Need choir was amazing and I love it when the Samba Band plays in the entrance.